webfx-project/webfx/README.md

 ## Ecosystem

 In addition to this repository, which is the very heart of WebFX, a whole ecosystem is being built for the development of complex WebFX applications, such as Enterprise level applications.
-You can find more information at the [WebFX Project](https://github.com/webfx-project/.github/tree/ecosystem/profile) level.
+This ecosystem is presented at the [WebFX Project](https://github.com/webfx-project/.github/tree/ecosystem/profile) level.

 ## Live demos